 - More and more underminine of parental authority… abortions-okay… body piercing-okay.
 When teachers discover parents have punished a child they are reported to child protective agencies or the police.

-The next logical step in their agenda is the full-scale implementation of Common Core, with its rote memorization and endless standardized testing, the introduction of biosensors and other devices into the classroom to monitor students’ behavior, the prolongation of childhood and arbitrary grouping of individuals by age, the unquestioning obedience to authority that is inherent in the classroom dynamic, the training for the workforce implicit in the segregation of tasks into arbitrary work periods, and the Pavlovian conditioning of the bell.
+The next logical step in their agenda is the full-scale implementation of Common Core.
+Its rote memorization and endless standardized testing molds students into the technocratic ideal of an automaton ideal for the 21st Century automated job-force.
+The introduction of biosensors and other educational technology devices in the classroom and at home (or any web based education platform) monitor students’ behavior and compliance and unquestioning obedience to authority that is inherent in the classroom dynamic.
+Children are arbitrarily grouped into categories by age and the prolongation of childhood well into adulthood.
+They are being trained for the workforce implicit in the segregation of tasks into arbitrary work periods and the Pavlovian conditioning of the bell.

 Opposing school-choice initiatives